 Lifting the Lid on Bentley's Covert Convertible.

-In the Orléans apartment of Micheline Taillardat sits a rectangular Louis XV lamp table adorned with a certificate from Christian Sorriano, an antiques specialist in France’s customs office.
+In the Orléans apartment of Micheline Taillardat sits a rectangular Louis XV lamp table adorned with a certificate from Christian Sorriano,

 The home theater has become so ubiquitous that it is difficult for designers to create anything unique.

 Los Angeles designer Mel Lowrance is delighted when his touch cannot be detected in his work.